of the component parts of a Seat Belt with Links to pictures & line

 Designed to stow webbing not in use and lock in a predetermined situation.

-Locking Retractors (ELRs) which lock in an emergency.
+Locking Retractors (ELRs) - lock in an emergency.

 They can have: